kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-03-type-cleanup.md

 We created the `lastorder` Function, and subscribed to the `order.payment-success.v1` events by creating a Subscription CR.
 Now we will see that we can still publish events with the original Event name (i.e. `order.payment-success.v1`) even though it contains the non-alphanumeric character, and it will trigger the Function.
-In this example, we'll port-forward the Kyma Eventing Service to localhost.
+In this example, we'll port-forward the [Event Publisher Proxy](../../05-technical-reference/00-architecture/evnt-01-architecture.md) to localhost.

-1. Port-forward the Kyma Eventing Service to localhost.
+1. Port-forward the Event Publisher Proxy Service to localhost.
 We will use port `3000`.
 Run:
    ```bash
    kubectl -n kyma-system port-forward service/eventing-event-publisher-proxy 3000:80
    ```